 My dad, Abe Cohen had Parkinson's Dementia.
 My sweetheart, Jimmie has Alzheimer's now along with his sister Louise in Alabama.
 His sister from Cleveland, Lula Mae also had it.

 I am inspired by all the amazing caregivers I have met thru this organization at Support groups, Memory Cafes, Wellness Retreats, Music, Singing and Art Therapy Programs.
 Alzheimer’s Association provides education and support for those afflicted with the disease and their caregivers.
 We network and help each other too.
-Meals on a Wheels provides us with meeting rooms for programs including Caregiver Support.
+Meals on a Wheels used to provide us with meeting rooms for programs including Caregiver Support, but now, because of COVID, everything is on ZOOM meetings.
 Rockland Jewish Family Services also Support us thru their programs as well as Rockland Conservancy of Music which we so appreciate!

-As caregivers we must always remember to take care of ourselves so we can help our loved one.
+As caregivers we must always remember to take care of ourselves first so we can help our loved one.
 This is a lot easier to say than do and takes practice and commitment to ourselves and our relationship with our sweethearts.
+COVID has taken this awesome challenge to unbelievable levels, especially when Adult Day Centers closed in March.
+OY!

 I'm leading the way to Alzheimer's first survivor by participating in the Alzheimer's Association Walk to End Alzheimer's®.
 Currently, more than 5 million Americans have Alzheimer's and that number is expected to grow to as many as 16 million by 2050.
 Our future is at risk unless we can find a way to change the course of this disease.